dubrie/public/books.md

 ### Queued Up Next

-- Overcomplicated
-- Chaos Monkeys
-- Cumulus
+- Being Mortal
 - The Business Blockchain
-- The Hunt for Vulcan
-- 4:09:43
 - But What If We're Wrong?
-- The Leap: The Science Of Trust And Why It Matters
+- Cadillac Desert
+- Career Renegade
 - Chaos Monkeys
+- Cumulus
+- The Devil In The White City
-- Cadillac Desert
+- Drive
-- Haroun and The Sea Of Stories
 - The First 20 Hours
+- Flash Boys
+- The Founder's Dilemmas
+- Getting Things Done
 - The Hard Thing About Hard Things
+- Haroun and The Sea Of Stories
+- The Hunt for Vulcan
-- The Road To Character
+- The Innovator's Method
-- 500 Days
+- The Innovators
+- It's Not the How or the What but the Who
+- The Leap: The Science Of Trust And Why It Matters
 - Natural Born Heroes
-- The Founder's Dilemmas
-- It's Not the How or the What but the Who
-- The Innovators
-- Getting Things Done
 - The Organized Mind
+- Overcomplicated
+- Predictably Irrational
-- Unweaving The Rainbow
+- The Road To Character
 - So Good They Can't Ignore You
-- Drive
-- Predictably Irrational
+- Switch: How To Change Things When Change Is Hard
-- Career Renegade
+- Turing's Cathedral
 - Turn The Ship Around
-- Turing's Cathedral
-- The Devil In The White City
-- The Innovator's Method
+- Unweaving The Rainbow
-- Being Mortal
+- 4:09:43
-- Switch: How To Change Things When Change Is Hard
-- Flash Boys
+- 500 Days

 ### Suggested Books